-Drug addiction is defined as a disease by almost all medical professionals and medical associations, including the American Medical Association, but unfortunately in the eyes of the law, it’s treated as a crime instead of a public health crisis.
+Drug addiction is defined as a disease by almost all medical professionals and medical associations, including the American Medical Association.
+Unfortunately, in the eyes of the law, it’s treated as a crime instead of a public health crisis.

 In Oklahoma, however, there is some relief through the courts if you have been convicted of certain drug charges.
-It’s called drug court, and here’s how it works for people who have been caught with heroin or other kinds of dope.
+Read on to find out more about drug court and what to do if you’ve been charged with a drug crime.

 What is drug court in Oklahoma?

-- Jailing participants who test positive for dope or alcohol isn’t the standard punishment in drug court.
-Usually, drug courts use less harsh penalties first before sending an offender to jail, unless the participant poses an immediate risk to public safety.
+In general, jailing participants who test positive for drugs or alcohol isn’t the standard punishment in drug court.
+Usually, drug courts use more lenient penalties first before sending an offender to jail, unless the participant poses an immediate risk to public safety.

 Does drug court work?